Bayesian nonparametric models for zero-inflated count-compositional data using ensembles of regression trees: Discussion

-Lastly, we would also like to incorporate the ZANIM-BART and ZANIM-LN-BART models into the complete palaeoclimate reconstruction framework of \citet{Parnell2015}.
-However, this would require an extension to overcome BART's inherent lack of smoothness, as smoothness is typically assumed for the climate-space induced by the covariates \citep{Vasko2000,Haslett2006}.
+Lastly, we would also like to incorporate the ZANIM-BART and ZANIM-LN-BART models within the complete palaeoclimate reconstruction framework of \citet{Parnell2015}.
+However, this might require an extension to overcome BART's inherent lack of smoothness, as smoothness is key to obtaining coherent palaeoclimate reconstructions \citep{Sweeney2018}.
 The soft-BART of \citet{Linero2018b} and the GP-BART of \citet{Maia2024} are approaches that can be leveraged to enforce such smoothness, though both would add considerable computational cost.

-Overall, we envisage that our proposed models will be particularly valuable in zero-inflated count-compositional settings where the goal is to uncover complex covariate effects on both the count and structural zero components, while simultaneously accounting for high degrees of overdispersion and complex dependencies among the categories.
+Overall, we anticipate that our proposed models, especially ZANIM-LN-BART, will be particularly valuable in zero-inflated count-compositional settings where the goal is to uncover complex covariate effects on both the count and structural zero components, while simultaneously accounting for high degrees of overdispersion and complex dependencies among the categories.